Rash: Senate must thoroughly, thoughtfully vet Hegseth

 Without weighing in on Hegseth’s nomination directly, Bowman offered this view, which would be a good guide for senators and citizens alike as they weigh this issue overall and Hegseth’s nomination in particular:

 “The U.S. military is the most impressive military in human history,” Bowman said.
-“It’s filled with some of our best citizens that are willing to raise their right hand and stand between us and those who want to kill us, understanding that they may not come home in the process.
+“It’s filled with some of our best citizens who are willing to raise their right hand and stand between us and those who want to kill us, understanding that they may not come home in the process.

 “That’s amazing.
 We better not take that for granted.”